 Grass lawns are quickly becoming a trend of the past.

-Homeowners and gardeners worldwide, like this Reddit user, are illustrating how wonderous and elegant our yards could look when we say goodbye to boring, typical suburban grass.
+Homeowners and gardeners worldwide, like this Reddit user, are illustrating how wondrous and elegant our yards could look when we say goodbye to boring, typical suburban grass.

-As spring comes into full swing, environmentalists are cheering on those who are swapping out grass for native plants, which can help improve any neighborhood’s biodiversity and environmental health.
+Environmentalists are cheering those who are swapping out grass for native plants, which can help improve any neighborhood’s biodiversity and environmental health.

 If you’ve ever had to maintain a green lawn or happen to own a golf course, you’ll know how thirsty grass can be.
 Compared to naturally occurring plants like trees, shrubs, or groundcovers, grass can require up to 40-50% more water to look fresh and healthy.

 Swapping grass for native plants can have a significant positive impact on biodiversity in neighborhoods.
 Grass lawns require a lot of resources, including water, fertilizers, and pesticides, to maintain their lush green appearance.